 After sunrise on the ninth of the Islamic month of Dhu Al-Hajjah, this vast crowd of nearly two million begins to walk some eight miles to the Plain of Arafat, passing Muzdalifah on the way.
 Many perform the noon and afternoon prayers at the Nimerah Mosque, a tradition set by the Prophet.

-Approaching Arafat by midmorning, the pilgrim is amazed to find the vast plain covered by what appears to be a thick fog, even though the temperature hovers around 90 degrees Fahrenheit.
+Approaching Arafat by midmorning, the pilgrims are amazed to find the vast plain covered by what appears to be a thick fog, even though the temperature hovers around 90 degrees Fahrenheit.
 This optical illusion is created by thousands of sprinklers placed atop 30-foot poles and spaced some 50 feet apart, which spread a fine mist of water to provide coolness.
 Millions of containers of chilled water are distributed from refrigerated trucks located along the pilgrim route.

 Despite these precautions, the wail of sirens is ever present as hundreds of ambulances pick up pilgrims suffering from heat exhaustion and transport them to special clinics for treatment.
 The more serious cases are evacuated by helicopter to hospitals.